How to negotiate a lower interest rate on your mortgage refinance when your home's value has decreased

 • Ask for leniency: If you’ve demonstrated a good track record, you may be able to ask for a break in terms, such as a lower interest rate, as a reward for your responsible behavior.

-4. Consider a Government-Backed Program
+4. Consider a government-backed program

 If your home’s value has decreased significantly, you may qualify for government programs specifically designed to help homeowners in tough financial situations.
 Programs like the Home Affordable Refinance Program (HARP) or FHA Streamline Refinance are available to help homeowners who are struggling due to decreased home values.